thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-common-moves.md

 On any hit, the outcome you hoped for comes to pass, then:

-- Solid Hit: ask the other PCs and the GM what their character, a place, or another entity needs the most.
+- Solid Hit: ask the other PCs and the GM what their character, a place, or another entity needs the most;
-- Messy Hit: **embrace a shortcoming**.
+- Messy Hit: **embrace a shortcoming**;
 - Miss: **brace yourself**.

 ## be brave